 The Division of Reproductive Medicine was established in 1973.
-In 1988, the MOH approved the priority program for in vitro fertilization (IVF) at the Civic site.
-In partnership with the Ottawa Hospital, programs of the Division have grown rapidly and now support a broad mandate which includes:
+In 1988, the MOH approved In Vitro Fertilization (IVF) at the Civic site.
+In 2006, the Ottawa Fertility Centre moved to the current site at 955 Green Valley Crescent.

 To be a national leader in assisted reproductive technology (ART) outcomes, offering exceptional patient experience delivered by passionate and committed staff.

 - Invest in the right technology, infrastructure and research

 - Be accountable for accessible inclusive care & involve patients in decision-making

 - Commit to comprehensive evidence-based medicine & services

 - Offer exceptional learning programs & maintain strong community partnerships